PLATELET RICH PLASMA (PRP) TREATMENT

 When can I return to normal activities?

-There's soreness for a few days, but most people return to regular activity and work the next day.
-For people with jobs that require load-bearing activity (eg, heavy lifting), it's best to refrain from this type of activity as well as strenuous exercise for a bit longer.
+You will experience soreness for a few days, but most people return to regular activity and work the next day.
+For people with jobs that require load-bearing activity (eg, heavy lifting), it is best to refrain from this type of activity or any strenuous exercise for a short period.

 Is Stem Cell Therapy covered by insurance?